Corporate transparency act

 © 2012 - 2024 Fincen Alliance.
 All rights reserved.

-Fincen Alliance does not offer tax, financial, or legal advice.
-Utilizing our services does not establish an attorney-client relationship.
-Fincen Alliance is not your legal representative and does not assess the legal accuracy or completeness of information you provide.
-Use of our website is governed by our Terms of Use and Service Agreement.
+Fincen Alliance is a third-party company providing services to consumers and is not affiliated with any government entity.
+We do not offer tax, financial, or legal advice, and using our services does not create an attorney-client relationship.
+Fincen Alliance is not your legal representative and does not assess the legal accuracy or completeness of the information you provide.
+Please note that these services can be directly handled with government entities if you choose.
+Your use of our website is governed by our Terms of Use and Service Agreement.